shantellemeganserafin/GEM/README.md

 The biggest thing I learned was how to scope an entire project from design to implementation.

 ## What's next for GEM ##
 I plan to collect and analyze user data from the game to measure its effectiveness.
 "What does the user learn from this game?
 Is the user engaged with the prompts?"
 I plan to set up a backend to retrieve responses to prompts and send the game to young women in local high schools in the San Diego Area.
-In the future, I visualize GEM becoming a platform that holds short games that introduce women to value concepts (e.g. financial literacy).
+In the future, I visualize GEM becoming a platform that holds short games that introduce women to valuable concepts (e.g. growth mindset, nutrition, financial literacy).

 ## Link to Live Demo ##
 https://github.com/shantellemeganserafin/GEM/blob/main/Shantelle%20Serafin%20-%20URS%20-%20Ledell%20-%20GameDemo.mp4